mwittig/pimatic-denon-avr/README.md

 ## Notable Changes

-Since version v0.9.1 changing the master volume automatically switched on the AVR.
+Since version 0.9.1 changing the master volume automatically switched on the AVR.
 Unfortunately, it turned out that this causes an disruption of video processing with some receivers.
 Therefore, as of version v0.9.4 changing the master volume will no longer switch the AVR.

+Since version 0.9.7 the minimum interval time for updates has been lowered to 2 seconds.
+Note, however, **shorter update cycles may result in higher load an memory consumption** on the pimatic host.
+It may also degrade the performance of AVR's control system which provides the web & mobile applications access.

 ## Contributions